Antarctic Peninsula Explorer - 11-15 - $12,395

 The ship will slip up the Beagle Channel and pull into Ushuaia, where you'll say goodbye to new friends and begin any onward travel.

-- With its sleek X-bow lines and ground breaking design, few new Polar ships have created such excitement.
+- With its sleek X-bow lines and groundbreaking design, few new polar ships have created such excitement.

 - Zodiac platforms specially designed for quick boardings and more time exploring